Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 # List
-similar to array but non contiguous memory placr values do not have to be same data type
+similar to array but non contiguous memory placr values do not have to be same data type list also uses indexing to access elements. lists however can contain different data types, not just one

 # Tuple
 A tuple is set of ordered elements.
 However it is <b>immutable</b>